8 Easy Steps to Write a Cover Letter: Sample Templates

 3. Include the name and address of the receiver

-Next comes the recipient’s name and address and their phone number.
+Next comes the recipient’s name, address and phone number.
 A company’s name, address, and precise location must be written down.

 4. Give a brief introduction first